Adviser Business Statement – describes the adviser’s business and compliance arrangements

 A person or organisation required to be registered, licensed, appointed or authorised under financial markets legislation, or a person or organisation that carries out certain activities, such as being a public issuer.

-Includes financial advisers, brokers, building societies, credit providers, credit unions, money changers, finance companies, foreign currency exchange dealers, fund managers, insurers, investment portfolio managers, issuers and registered banks.
+Includes financial advice providers, providers of client money or property services, building societies, credit providers, credit unions, money changers, finance companies, foreign currency exchange dealers, fund managers, insurers, investment portfolio managers, issuers and registered banks.